 Build your own solar panels

 As alternative energy is becoming more mainstream, you can find a lot of DIY materials available at your local home center or online.
-Solar power has gained a lot of popularity due to visionary people such as Elon Musk and people are beginning to understand the potential of this unlimited source of energy.
-Materials and guidance is also available through specialty sellers and many organizations offer training, news and all sort of resources to help you get started.
-If you plan on building your own solar panels, go with something easy, something that you are able to build and maintain without professional help.
+Solar power has gained a lot of popularity due to visionary people such as Elon Musk.
+People are beginning to understand the potential of this unlimited source of energy.
+Materials and guidance is also available through specialty sellers.
+Many organizations offer training, news and all sort of resources to help you get started.
+If you plan on building your own solar panels, go with something easy.
+Something that you are able to build and maintain without professional help.

 Related reading: How to handle refrigerator food when the power goes out